Signals with WASIX

 Basic Application Setup

 We want to write a simple C program that demonstrates how to handle signals in a process.
-It should set up signal handlers for two signals: SIGHUP
+It should set up signal handlers for two signals: SIGHUP and SIGINT.

 Let's write code for the above: